How to plan the trip of the historical circuit in Ethiopia

 Traveller’s safety and health

 Although Ethiopia is a fairly safe destination, scams and petty crimes are commonplace.
-Anyway, we didn’t experience any problem or warned dangerous situations.
+Anyway, we didn’t experience any problems or warned of dangerous situations.
 Use common sense and not leave your valuables unattended.
 Avoid going around alone at night, especially in Addis Ababa, and, if you can, do not catch minibuses as they are quite dangerous.
 For more safety information, always check the travel advice on your government’s official websites or contact your country’s embassy in Ethiopia.

 In Ethiopia, there is a risk of contracting malaria, especially during the rainy season.
 It’s always safer to take measures to protect yourself against mosquitos, above all at night, by applying mosquito repellent that contains at least 30% DEET.
 Also, avoid drinking local tap water and make sure food is cooked thoroughly before eating to prevent intestinal disorders.
 It is highly recommended to consult a travel medicine specialist to assess travel-related risks and have information to ensure your health and safety.
 If you need medical attention, you’ll find small clinics and a hospital in the major towns.

 We would never think of travelling without proper coverage because the medical expenses could be very high.
-We always recommend travel insurance from World Nomads that we’ve used during our time in Ethiopia and throughout Africa.
+We always recommend travel insurance from World Nomads.com that we’ve used during our time in Ethiopia and throughout Africa.
 The northern circuit includes many hiking activities, and it’s always advisable to have travel insurance.

 This below is the classic itinerary of the northern historical circuit.
 It can be changed according to your interests.
 For example, if you are not interested in hiking in the Simien mountains, you can go directly to Axum as we did.
-We did not go trekking but only crossed the park and its wonderful landscapes, making short walks and also encountering a large group of gelada monkeys.
+We did not go trekking but only crossed the park and its wonderful landscapes, making short walks and encountering a large group of gelada monkeys.
 Costs vary according to the season (December and January are the most expensive months), the level of accommodation you will choose, the international flight, and the use of internal flights.
-We travelled with a local operator spending about 1200 USD each (international flight excluded) and choosing mid-range accommodations and the domestic flight from Lalibela to Addis Ababa.
+We travelled with a local operator, spending about 1200 USD each (international flight excluded) and choosing mid-range accommodations and the domestic flight from Lalibela to Addis Ababa.

 Day 1 – Addis Ababa (by flight)